Sparkling Wine Made The Traditional Way, With Lots and Lots of Patience

 Our Fitz Brut and Reserve tiers of sparkling are both made in the traditional method.
 What sets them apart is both bottle-aging and approach.
 Our sparkling wines also mirror the philosophy of the grower Champagnes of France, where the wines are made only from grapes grown on the maker's estates and from a single vintage.

 Fitz Brut is our signature Cuvée, which is a French term for blend.
-Ours is made with a combination of Pinot Noir and Chardonnay, and as of 2015, a hint of Meunier.
+Our first vintages were made with a combination of Pinot Noir and Chardonnay, but as of 2015, also a hint of Meunier.

 We take a vintage approach to our Brut much like the grower Champagnes of France where we adjust the blend percentages from vintage to vintage and strive to evoke a clear statement on the year, terroir and people who contributed to the wine’s development.
 Fitz Brut spends no less than 24 months aging on lees.